-This handbook contains tips to make better quality audio recordings and to help you avoid audio problems before they occur.
+This guide gives some tips on how to make better quality audio recordings and to shows you how to avoid audio problems before they occur.
 It also contains instructions for editing your audio within Camtasia Studio's Editor.

 These topics are covered: